 It’s not in our habit to leave dishes or food sitting out though out the day.
 But, there are a lot of us and my kids eat sticky things, spill their juice, and leave messes like everyone else.
 We only use placemats when the food is hot.
 Breakfast dishes typically sit on the table until I am able to get all the kids off to school and shower.

 I regret that decision of not protecting the wood now on our Pier 1 dining table.
-But, it doesn’t look bad- just not brand new anymore.
+But, it doesn’t look bad- just not new anymore.
 And that chunky trestle is so pretty!
-I’m still happy with the table over all, albeit disappointed when I inspected it to find little inconsistencies in the top.
+I feel just okay with the table over all, albeit disappointed when I inspected it to find little inconsistencies in the top.

 Shop The Bradding Table Collection Here: